What is Employee Turnover?

 For companies, there are quantifiable costs that comes with a high turnover rate.
 One of the more evident costs are the ones tied with the hiring process.
-The hiring expenses for the replacement of an experienced employee will most likely be higher as it usually take longer to find a match.
+The hiring expenses for the replacement of an experienced employee will most likely be higher as its usually take longer to find a match.

-Hidden Cost of High Employee Turnover
+Hidden Costs of High Employee Turnover

 Low workplace morale

-With the departure of employees in an environment where there is high staff turnover, the weight of certain tasks will undoubtedly fall on people who are still working in the company.
+With the departure of employees in an environment where there is a high staff turnover, the weight of certain tasks will undoubtedly fall on people who are still working in the company.
 As such it can become a point of stress, causing frustration and low morale that of which new employees are not immune to.

 Suffer in quality

 A high employee turnover rate may mean clients are constantly being served by different people with no key point of contact which can be a point of frustration for clients.
-The inconsistent point of contact also means the company loses out on the opportunity to build trust with it’s clients.
+The inconsistent point of contact also means the company loses out on the opportunity to build trust with its clients.

 Disruption in productivity

-What Causes High Employee Turnover?
+How to Avoid High Employee Turnover?

 Across Asia Pacific, Singapore employees have the highest expected turnover rate according to Workday, with 46% likely to leave their jobs within a year.